Do Typewritten Wills Have To Be Witnessed If They Are Notarized?

-Her mother signed a typewritten Will six months before she died.
+Her mother had signed a typewritten Will six months before she died.
 The Will had the correct formatting and included all the appropriate sections.
 It clearly identified all her mother’s property and directed the executor to distribute the property to her mother’s living children.
+Her mother thought she had covered her bases.

 After her mother died, she contacted a lawyer to assist with probate.
-The lawyer reviewed the Will, and told her it could not be admitted to probate.
-Although her mother signed the Will in front of a notary, no witnesses signed the Will.
+The lawyer reviewed the Will, and told her it was not valid.
+Although her mother signed the Will in front of a notary, no witnesses had signed the Will.
 As a result, it did not meet the requirements of a valid Will in Texas.

-To be valid, a testator must sign a typewritten Will in the presence of at least two credible witnesses over the age of 14.
+To be valid, the Texas Estates Code requires the person making the typewritten Will (the “testator”) must sign the Will in the presence of at least two credible witnesses over the age of 14.

 If a testator signs a typewritten Will in front of a notary, but two credible witnesses over the age of 14 do not sign in in the testator’s presence, it will not be valid.